 Simple syrup is one of the primary sweeteners used in cocktails, and fortunately, it’s also one of the easiest ingredients to make.
-It is, simply, an equal-parts mixture of granulated sugar and water, boiled until incorporated into a silky smooth syrup.
+It is a mixture of granulated sugar and water, boiled until incorporated into a silky smooth syrup.
 But beyond those two ingredients, the variations are endless.
 You can play with the ratios to create a rich simple syrup, which is two parts sugar to one part water, or you can doctor your syrup with fruits, herbs and spices to achieve a new flavor profile.

-One of the more versatile examples is vanilla simple syrup, which can be used to add the sweet, rich flavor of vanilla to a variety of cocktails.
-And it’s no more difficult to make than regular simple syrup, as the only extra step is to add a little vanilla extract to the water and sugar mixture.
+One of the more versatile examples is vanilla simple syrup, which can be used to add the sweet, heady flavor of vanilla to a variety of cocktails.
+And it’s no more difficult to make than regular simple syrup, as the only extra step is to add vanilla extract to the water and sugar mixture.

 However, there’s more than one way to achieve that vanilla flavor.
-Instead of using extract, you can also infuse your simple syrup with a vanilla bean pod.
-In that case, cut the pot in half lengthwise, add it to the hot liquid, and let it sit for several hours before using.
-The result is very similar to using extract, but one pod goes a long way, producing a more intense flavor.
+Instead of using extract, you could infuse your simple syrup with a vanilla bean pod.
+In that case, cut the pot in half lengthwise, add it to the hot liquid, and let sit for several hours before using.
+The result is very similar to using extract, but one pod goes a long way, producing a clearer, more intense flavor.

 The best part about homemade vanilla simple syrup is that it can easily be adapted to any size you require.
 If you’re making syrup for a party, or want to keep a large stash on hand, scale up the ingredients while keeping the proportions the same.
 Just multiply each component by the number of servings you want to make.